+During the year, \$17.9 million (2021 - \$11.1 million) in settlements and orders were assessed, of which \$6.4 million (2021 - \$5.7 million) was collected or deemed collectable and \$11.5 million (2021 - \$5.4 million) was deemed uncollectible.
+The OSC's average collection rate of designated settlements and orders assessed during the year was 35.5% (2021 - 51.6%).

-The OSC collected a total of \$39.1 million (2019 - \$44.2 million) of the designated settlements and orders assessed during the year less amounts paid or payable directly to investors, resulting in an average collection rate of 94.6% (2019 - 35.0%).
-As authorized by the Board, the OSC made payments from the designated funds totalling \$9.1 million (2019 - \$10.0 million).
+As authorized by the Board, the OSC made payments from funds held pursuant to designated settlements and orders totalling \$5.9 million (2021 - \$8.0 million).
 Details on the recipients of these payments are included in the table above.

-7. Funds Restricted for CSA Systems Operations and Redevelopment (Funds Restricted for CSA Systems)
+7. Funds Restricted for CSA Systems Operations and Redevelopment

+(Funds restricted for CSA Systems)

 The core CSA Systems consist of the System for Electronic Document Analysis and Retrieval (SEDAR), the National Registration Database (NRD) and the System for Electronic Disclosure by Insiders (SEDI).
-The CSA is also developing the Market Analysis Platform (MAP), a new marketplace surveillance and analytical system to improve market analytics capacity.